Drury, Padres rally to beat Nola, Phillies 8-5, tie NLCS 1-1

+The Padres weren’t rattled when they fell behind 4-0 in the second inning after getting just one hit during a 2-0 loss in the series opener Tuesday.

+“We go into Philly for three and it’s a big game,” Drury said.
+“We’ve got to fight and we did.
+It’s huge.”

-The outburst started with Padres catcher Austin Nola hitting an RBI single off his younger brother that brought the sellout, rally towel-twirling crowd of 44,607 at Petco Park to life.
-Three innings earlier, the Phillies had taken a 4-0 lead with a rally that included bloop hits, a sun-aided double on a gorgeous, 92-degree afternoon and some shoddy Padres defense.
+The fifth-inning surge started with Padres catcher Austin Nola hitting an RBI single off his younger brother that brought the sellout, towel-twirling crowd of 44,607 to life.
+Three innings earlier, the Phillies took a 4-0 lead with a rally that included bloop hits, a sun-aided double on a gorgeous, 92-degree afternoon and some shoddy Padres defense.

-But just as they did Saturday night in eliminating the 111-win Los Angeles Dodgers, the Padres were spurred by the bottom of their lineup in a big comeback.
+On Saturday night, spurred by the bottom of the order, the Padres broke loose for five runs in the seventh inning of a 5-3 win that eliminated the 111-win Los Angeles Dodgers.

 Drury and Josh Bell hit back-to-back homers for the Padres, and Manny Machado went deep late.

-The series shifts to Philadelphia for three games starting with Game 3 on Friday night.
-The Phillies, trying to reach their first World Series since 2009, outscored Atlanta 17-4 in two home Division Series games last weekend to eliminate the defending World Series champion Braves.
+The series shifts to Philadelphia for three games beginning Friday night.
+The Phillies, trying to reach their first World Series since 2009, outscored Atlanta 17-4 in two home Division Series games last weekend to dispatch the defending World Series champion Braves.

+Manager Rob Thomson said the Phillies need to approach this situation like they did the NLDS.

+“We went into Atlanta, won the first one, lost the second one.
+Disappointing game.
+We had a day off and came back home in front of 46,000 raucous people and played really well.
+I expect to do the same thing,” he said.

 Blake Snell got the win and Josh Hader the save after striking out the side in the ninth to send the crowd into a frenzy.
-Aaron Nola, in the playoffs for the first time in his career and off to a brilliant start, took the loss.
+Aaron Nola, in the playoffs for the first time and off to a brilliant start before Wednesday, took the loss.

 The Padres, playing in their first NLCS since 1998, appeared to be in deep trouble after Snell threw 37 pitches in the Phillies’ four-run second.